Tuesday, September 26, 2006

 I am looking for a multi-location sales or customer service organization that will allow me to implement The Excitement Program in an underperforming store.
 One location, one remarable team achievement story and I'm off and running.

-article on team building covers a lot of ground, but says very little about the value and benefits of focusing on creating and maintaining extraordinary team skills.
+It's interesting that this article on team building covers a lot of ground, but says very little about the value and benefits of focusing on creating and maintaining extraordinary team skills.

 Why doesn't it?